 Fair value, which is determined for disclosure purposes, is calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the end of the reporting period.
-For finance leases the market rate of interest is determined by reference to similar lease agreements.
+For borrowings, the market rate of interest is determined by reference to similar borrowings arrangements.